docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.md

 This is used by streaming importers and folder based importers (P2, XDCAM, etc) that have multiple files that comprise the content.

-If an importer doesn’t support the selector then the host checks the last modification time for the main file.
+If an importer doesn't support the selector then the host checks the last modification time for the main file.

 ---